The Singleton

 "Yeah.
 I know.
 Have a good morning."

-Nilesh, for reasons he could not have articulated, slid a Cliff bar across the counter as Jeff turned to leave.
-He did not say anything about the Cliff bar.
+Nilesh, for reasons he could not have articulated, slid a Clif bar across the counter as Jeff turned to leave.
+He did not say anything about the Clif bar.
 Jeff took it.
-Jeff said, very quietly: "Thank you, Nilesh."

 He walked out.

-The smart billboard above the parking lot — twelve feet wide, Meridian-Owned-And-Operated, normally cycling Afterlife ads — caught his face as he passed under it.
+The smart billboard above the parking lot — twelve feet wide, Meridian-owned-and-operated, normally cycling Afterlife ads — caught his face as he passed under it. *FOURTEEN DAYS UNTIL LAUNCH,* it had been saying, blue countdown over a sunrise.
 It paused.
 It went blank for a quarter-second.
 Then it changed, in front of him, to the calm pink-and-blue palette of the Meridian Behavioral Health system, and the phrase *YOU ARE NOT ALONE — IF YOU NEED HELP, PLEASE CALL* in large white sans-serif, with an 800 number.

 He kept walking.